tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 ## Sending Commands from the Component

-Please refer the section for @ref[sending commands to other component](../command/command.md#sending-commands-from-the-component)
+Please refer to the section for @ref[sending commands to other component](../command/command.md#sending-commands-from-the-component)

 ## Receiving Responses from Components

-Please refer the section for @ref[receiving responses from other components](../command/command.md#receiving-responses-from-components)
+Please refer to the section for @ref[receiving responses from other components](../command/command.md#receiving-responses-from-components)

 ## Deploying Component in Container or Standalone Mode